New from Active: Check out our latest products here

 Washing Croc Liners By Hand

 You can pretty much treat the liners like any other accessory when you’re washing them by hand.
 The first step?
-Dissolve some ACTIVE detergent in lukewarm water in a sink or container.
+Dissolve some ACTIVE Detergent in lukewarm water in a sink or container.
 You can help it by swishing the water a couple of times with your hands.
 Place the Croc liners in once it’s bubbly.

 Saturate the item by swishing it around in the sink.
 Ensure that all of the fabric is soaked with the detergent.
 If necessary, you can give it a few gentle scrubs with your hands.
 Afterward, let the liners soak for 15 to 20 minutes—that’ll help to get rid of any sweat or dirt that’s set in the fabric.

-The next thing that you want to do, once they’re soaked, is to rinse the detergent off.
+The next thing that you want to do, once they’re soaked, is to rinse the detergent away.
 For example, you can pick the liners up and hold them under running water.
 Continue to rinse and clean until the film of detergent is gone.
 Then you can let them air dry.

-Best Way to Deodorize Crocs Shoes
+Best Way to Deodorize and Clean Crocs Shoes

 Using Baking Soda

 Pour a generous amount of baking soda into the inside of each clog.
 You want the bottom of the Crocs to be completely covered with the powder.
 From there, lay them flat in a plastic bag—it’ll help to prevent the baking soda from spilling out.
-Transfer the bag into the freezer and keep it in there overnight.
-The next morning, shake out the baking soda.

 Using Baking Soda with Vinegar

 For extra deodorizing power, you can use baking soda with white vinegar.
 More specifically, you want to mix three parts vinegar to one part baking soda—you should end up with a paste.
-Use your finger to apply it onto the inside of the Crocs.
+Use your finger to apply it to the inside of the Crocs.
 Let it remain on the surface for a few minutes before soaking the shoes in cool water.
 Rinse and dry well afterward.

 Leave a Reply